stevejay/middleengine-website/src/posts/2021-12-20-performance-issues-with-the-prop-getters-pattern-in-react.md

 ## Introduction

-I recently tried implementing the prop getter React pattern in a simple npm library that I maintain.
+I recently tried implementing the prop getters React pattern in a simple npm library that I maintain.
 The process revealed a performance limitation with the pattern that I discuss in this blog post.

 ## Background